Jamie-H-B/2DT-project/README.md

 challenges: playerprefs is a little comfusing. not too bad.
 working on next - finishing database and animations.  animations shouldn't be too hard.  playerprefs should be done by the end of the 3rd.

 2/9/22 - Jamie. added a screenshot of planning for the save system.
 Shouldn't be too hard.

+6/9/22 - Jamie added screenshots showing new progress with saving and loading.